fayez-nazzal/terminal-dimensions-C/README.md

 requires libx11-dev.

-Tested on GNome, Cinnamon and Xfce.
+Tested on GNome and Cinnamon.